Towards Hamiltonian Simulation with Decision Diagrams: Motivation

 In the past, various classical methods have been proposed to tackle the underlying complexity of this problem in different fashions.
 Each simulation method has its own strengths and limitations, and the choice of which method to use depends on the specific requirements of the simulation such that they can be seen as complementary to each other.

 More precisely, a direct method that can save memory and computational time is by utilizing sparse vectors and matrices that only store non-zero terms \cite{berry_efficient_2007}.
-This method does not require the decomposition of the time evolution operator into local operations, but it still suffers from exponential scaling according to system size.
+This method does not require the decomposition of the time evolution operator into local operations, but it still suffers from exponential scaling according to system size and requires direct construction of the unitary time evolution operator.
 This method is easily accessible as many linear algebra packages such as SciPy have direct support for sparse data structures and operations such as the sparse matrix exponential \cite{2020SciPy-NMeth}.

 Statevector simulation \cite{Qiskit, CirqPythonFramework, bergholmPennyLaneAutomaticDifferentiation2022} is another method used for simulating quantum systems by decomposing large unitaries into circuits as done in the product formula described in \autoref{sec:ProductFormula}.
 This method is very useful for simulating small systems and is not limited by long-range interactions or deep circuits.
 They do, however, grow exponentially with system size as it is still necessary to store all the amplitudes of the statevector.